FAQ’s

 -

-All non-musical information and questions regarding camp residency, including packing lists and bedding, are handled by the Rutgers Community Arts staff, who has posted details about these items on their website.
-Please contact them about any student-life topics or further non-musical questions.
+All non-musical information and questions regarding camp residency, including packing lists and bedding, are handled by the Rutgers Community Arts staff, who have posted details about these items on their website (scroll to the bottom).
+Please contact them regarding any student life topics or additional non-musical questions.

 Call: 848-932-1500